chasegiunta/scss/README.md

         composer require chasegiunta/scss

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Scss.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for SCSS.

-## Scss Overview
+## SCSS Overview

 Craft conveniently offers `{% css %}` tags to include template-specific styles in the `head` of your page.
 This plugin takes that functionality a bit further by enabling support for compiling SCSS to CSS with `{% scss %}` using the scssphp library (https://github.com/leafo/scssphp).

-## Configuring Scss
+## Configuring SCSS

 By default, while working with devMode enabled, the styles generated will be output into a readable "Expanded" format.
 If Craft is not running in devMode, the styles will be uglified into a "Crunched" format.

 You can configure these default output formats by copying the `scss.php` file from the plugin directory in your `config` folder.

-## Using Scss
+## Using SCSS

 ```
 {% scss %}